Is Cannabis Legal in Minnesota?

 Marijuana cannot be consumed in public.

-The state has licensed laboratories test for THC and CBD levels and for contaminants such as solvents, pesticides, microbiologicals and heavy metals.
+Product testing is a key component of Minnesota marijuana law and is required in the state’s medical marijuana program.
+The state has licensed laboratories test for THC and CBD levels and for contaminants such as solvents, pesticides, microbiologicals, and heavy metals.

 Qualifying Conditions and Patient Rights

-Minnesota allows for 13 qualifying conditions with the possibility for adding more as approved by the health commissioner.
+Minnesota marijuana laws allow for 13 qualifying conditions with the possibility of adding more as they are approved by the health commissioner.

 - Amyotrophic lateral sclerosis (ALS), or Lou Gehrig’s disease